If I asked you, who are you? What would you say?

 lover of people and wisdom,

-human being housing bacteria in my gut,
+a human being housing bacteria in my gut,

 emotional and mental healer to people with grief and trauma,

-lover of plant-based foods like rice and beans,
+lover of plant-based foods,

-goofy, emotional, clumsy, imperfect, lovable,
+goofy, sensitive, passionate, clumsy, imperfect, lovable,

 minimalist, tenacious, honest, kind,